1-to-1 Consultations Policies

-- Students who miss three appointments during a semester may risk losing the ability to schedule any further consultations during that same semester.
+- Students who miss three appointments during a semester and/or who cancel three appointments less than 24 hours before those appointments may risk losing the ability to schedule any further consultations during that same semester.

 - It is not normally possible to schedule standing consultations over the course of a semester or an academic year.